-Violence Prevention and Survivor Services (EVOC) welcomes three new staff
+Violence Prevention and Survivor Services welcomes three new staff

 Results from the 2015 Association of American Universities (AAU) Campus Climate Survey on Sexual Assault and Sexual Misconduct highlighted a local problem to a national epidemic on college campuses: the prevalence of sexual assault and dating violence among the college population at the University of Wisconsin-Madison.

-In response, University Health Services (UHS) hired three additional staff members to join the End Violence on Campus (EVOC) unit to expand violence prevention and survivor services.
+In response, University Health Services (UHS) hired three additional staff members to join the Violence Prevention and Survivor Services unit.

 Alex Nelson, MSW

-For Alex Nelson, the transition to the EVOC team at UHS represents a perfect fit.
+For Alex Nelson, the transition to the Violence Prevention and Survivor Services team at UHS represents a perfect fit.

 Nelson previously served as a peer educator for the sexual violence prevention program at the University of Illinois at Urbana-Champaign.
 There, they were involved in the First Year Campus Acquaintance Rape Education program.

-In September, they joined the EVOC team as a Violence Prevention Specialist.
+In September, they joined the Violence Prevention and Survivor Services team as a Violence Prevention Specialist.

 “What I do now is the dream job from that perspective,” Nelson said.

-Nelson’s primary duties include the administration of Tonight, the online prevention program about sexual assault and dating violence, and the supervision of 14 peer educators who are trained to deliver the GetWIse workshops, one component in a suite of prevention programs required for first-year students.
+Nelson’s primary duties include the supervision of 14 peer educators who are trained to deliver the GetWIse workshops, one component in a suite of prevention programs required for first-year students.